dbsqp/homekit-influxdbv2/README.md

 # homekit-influxdbv2
-Fetch data from the HomeKit REST API and place it in your influxdb.
+Fetch data from Local HomeKit REST API and place it in your influxdb.

 ## HomeKit Accessories
 - Get IP address of temperature/humidity sensors